 - Spondylosis: This is also a type of spinal arthritis that is often associated with aging.

-- Constipation: Believe it or not but a lot of back pain is caused by constipation.
+- Constipation: Believe it or not but the culprit of a lot of back pain is constipation.
 Making sure that you are experiencing at least 2-3 daily bowel movements will alleviate some types of back pain.

 - Excess Weight: Excess weight can pull the spine out of alignment causing lower back pain.